Mentor Handbook

 THE BIG PICTURE

-entrust these to faithful men who will be able to teach others also" (2 Tim.
+“The things which you have heard from me in the presence of many witnesses, entrust these to faithful men who will be able to teach others also” (2 Tim.
 2:2).

-In fact, being a mentor at New Geneva Academy is the most important job in the school.
+Being a mentor at New Geneva Academy is the most important job in the school.
 And so, as you might expect, it takes some work.
 You will be taking responsibility for a man’s spiritual and practical development over the next three years.
 You will have to hold his feet to the fire often as he struggles to complete course and practica requirements.
 You will be observing his character, his biblical understanding, and his pastoral ability.
 You will be guiding him into greater responsibility and considering his fitness for office in the Church of God.
 And, God willing, you will have the joy of seeing him grow into a leader.
 How will you help him avoid the typical pitfalls of pastoral ministry, such as pride, laziness, and the fear of man, to name just a few?

 You will oversee his completion of the practica.
 This hands-on training will help shape his character, develop his skills, and translate his doctrine into action.
+You’ll never be in a position of “doing his homework” for him.
+Rather, you’ll help him take responsibility for NGA’s requirements, and communicate with NGA regarding his spiritual and practical progress.

 We intend to make this work as easy for you as possible.